Back to Blog

 Turnkey PCB assembly can reduce coordination work, but only when the RFQ defines the real scope.

-For LED aluminum PCB buyers, the most important checks are component responsibility, quote files, aluminum PCB specification, LED polarity, SMT assembly requirements, inspection, testing, packaging, and lead time.
+For your LED aluminum PCB project, the most important checks are component responsibility, quote files, board specification, LED polarity, assembly requirements, inspection, testing, packaging, and lead time.

 The best turnkey quote is not the one with the broadest promise.